BoevaLab/CanSig/docs/index.rst

 This command launched the training of several models, used for batch correction and dimension reduction.
 We reduce the dimension either to 4 or 6 (``--dimensions 4 6``).
-For each of these dimensionalities, we run two independent runs (``--model-runs 2``), what results in 4 models in total.
+For each of these dimensionalities, we run two independent runs – with different random seeds – (``--model-runs 2``), what results in 4 models in total.

 Then, for each of the four models, we apply clustering into 2, 3, or 5 communities (``--clusters 2 3 5``).
 Again, we repeat this step twice (``--cluster-runs 2``) using different random seeds.